CCC Ponds Recreation Area

-The CCC Ponds are a good place to take the kids fishing on a sunny summer afternoon, or to enjoy a quiet morning walk, run or bike ride.
+Just a few minutes from downtown Pinedale, the CCC Ponds provide an oasis of wetlands habitat for wildlife and nature lovers to easily access and enjoy.
+Take the kids fishing on a sunny summer afternoon, or to enjoy a quiet morning walk, run or bike ride.

-At the south end of Fremont Lake is a short dirt road leading to the CCC Ponds, a fish and wildlife habitat interpretive area.
-It has a large parking lot, vault toilets, paved and unpaved bike/walking paths, and benches at quiet spots where you can observe fish, water birds and many other species of wildlife.
-A larger, developed bike path loops from the parking area down to the Pinedale cemetery on Fremont Lake Road.
+At the south end of Fremont Lake is a fish and wildlife habitat interpretive area called the CCC Ponds.
+This area has paved and unpaved bike/walking paths, and benches at quiet spots where you can observe fish, waterfowl and many other species of wildlife.

 From Pinedale, follow Fremont Lake Road for 3.5 miles and turn left on FS Road 749.
 Continue another mile and turn left again on FS Road 111 and follow the dirt road to a parking area.